butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Notice
 From today(2023-02-10), Civitai is redirecting its API request to Cloudflare's real human checking page.
 Which makes this extension can not get any information back from civitai.

 If you have this issue.
-You have to wait for civitai to update its API usage.
+You have to wait for civitai updating their API usage.
 If you don't have this issue, you are luckier than me.

 ## About Version
 Latest version is powerful but experimental.
 If you have issue, you can go back to 1.2.1 by download old version from Civitai: [Civitai Url](https://civitai.com/models/16768/civitai-helper-sd-webui-civitai-extension)